BIGJRA/BIGJRA.github.io/rejuv.md

 figure it out.
 Do this at all the other terminals around the room.

 After you finish, talk to the main table thing, then go around the room bashing suspicious walls.
-That is, any that don’t fit it with what’s around them.
+That is, any that don't fit it with what's around them.
 Then return to the table.

 Relationship Point Choices: